-Apple Maps got off to a shaky start when they first launched in September 2012.
-To say there were lots of errors is putting it mildly.
-At the time chief executive Tim Cook made a public apology.
+Apple Maps got off to a shaky start when it launched in September 2012.
+To say there were errors is putting it mildly.
+At the time chief executive, Tim Cook made a public apology.

-Oddly, neither of the two alternatives shown by Apple Maps were the same as the two routes from Google Maps.
-Given that this week’s project is to live entirely within the Apple stack, I decided to follow Apple’s advice.
+Oddly, neither of the two alternatives shown by Apple Maps were the same as Google Maps’ two routes.
+Given that this week’s project is to live entirely using Apple technology, I followed Apple’s advice.

 Apple Maps and iCloud

 There’s a button at the top of Apple Maps on OS X that allows you to send directions to various destinations including an iCloud link to your iPhone or iPad.
 I chose the iPhone and within seconds the map and details were ready to go.

 Although I rarely need to use GPS, I normally turn to the Nokia Drive app on my Lumia 920.
 Maps show up clearly on the phone’s big, bright screen and the turn-by-turn directions are easy to hear.
 The iPhone did a worse job in both these departments.

 Much of the time the iPhone 5S screen is more than adequate.
 It’s just a fraction too small for quick glances while driving and, frankly, squinting at the screen gets a bit dangerous.
 I suspect I could have been pulled over by the cops if they saw me trying to read the map even at traffic lights.

 Apple’s turn-by-turn voice directions are quite different than Nokia’s.
 There’s less of “at the next roundabout take the third exit” and more of “stay on Onewa Road for three kilometres”.
 If anything the information is better.

 While Nokia’s Drive uses a British woman with a BBC accent, Apple’s app has an Australian accent.
 Both sound foreign but perfectly acceptable although a New Zealand accent would be nicer.